tizkovatereza/Mistral-and-E2B/e2b.md

 ### Starting with Code Interpreter SDK
 The Code Interpreter SDK is E2B's special SDK tailor-made for AI data analysts, coding apps, and reasoning-heavy agents.
-The SDK quickly creates a secure cloud sandbox powered by [Firecracker](https://github.com/firecracker-microvm/firecracker).
-Inside this sandbox is a running Jupyter server that the LLM can use.
+The SDK quickly creates a secure cloud sandbox, and inside that is a running Jupyter server that the LLM can use.

 To start, get your E2B API key [here](https://e2b.dev/docs/getting-started/api-key) for free.
 Install the JavaScript & TypeScript SDK with: